caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 ### Intents

 Clients get work done by sending Command Messages to Services.
-These are called Intents to reflect both their provisionality (versus Command) and their role in the service design (capturing the intention of the user or system-actor).
+These are called Intents to reflect both their provisional nature (versus simply Command) and their role in the service design (capturing the intention of the user or system-actor).

 Intents are part of the Uniform Interface in that they define a standard